MarkChing0112/S381F-Project-Bookwell-/README.md

 * Step 3: Click the "Submit" Button.

 ### update books:
-* Step 1: Admin select a book of the list and go to the info page.
+* Step 1: Admin select a book of the list and click the edit button go to the edit page.
-* Step 2: Admin click the update book button and go to the update page.
-* Step 3: Admin input the new data to each field.
+* Step 2: Admin input the new data to each field.
-* Step 4: Click the "Submit" Button.
+* Step 3: Click the "Submit" Button.

 ### delete book:
 * Step 1: Admin select a book of the list and go to the info page.